 SuperFlow views this year as an opportunity to engage with you in ways we haven't been able to in the past.
 Please visit our show page to register for additional information as it becomes available.

-Power Test Inc. is the industry leader in dynamometer products and heavy equipment testing systems.
+SuperFlow is an industry leader in dynamometer products and heavy equipment testing systems.
 Every day, we work with service depots, dealerships, and original equipment manufacturers to help them test drivetrains, engines, and transmissions in a wide range of markets around the world.
 When it comes to dynamometers and accessories, the number of options in the marketplace can be overwhelming.
 We are here to guide you through the entire process, starting with the basics.

 For chassis or engine applications, a dynamometer is a device designed to create a load to duplicate various speed (RPM) and torque (Nm or lb-ft) requirements.
 From this data, power (HP or kW) can be calculated.
 This in turn provides a snapshot of the chassis or engine performance for comparison to the manufacturer’s specifications.
 Typically, a dynamometer gives the operator the ability to vary the load applied to the unit under test to mimic specific requirements.